platformplatform/PlatformPlatform/README.md

   - **Federated credentials**: Deployment from GitHub to Azure is done using federated credentials, establishing a trust between the GitHub repository and Azure subscription based on the repository's URL, without the need for secrets.
   - **No secrets expires**: Since no secrets are used, there is no need to rotate secrets, and no risk of secrets expiring.
   - **100% Security Score**: The current infrastructure configuration follows best practices, and the current setup code achieves a 100% Security Score in Microsoft Defender for Cloud.
 This minimizes the attack surface and protects against even sophisticated attacks.
-- **Automatic certificate management**: The infrastructure is configured to automatically request and renew SSL certificates from Let's Encrypt, eliminating the need for manual certificate management.
+- **Automatic certificate management**: The infrastructure is configured to automatically request and renew SSL certificates, eliminating the need for manual certificate management.
 - **Multiple environments**: The setup includes different environments like Development, Staging, and Production, deployed into clearly named resource groups within a single Azure Subscription.
 - **Multi-region**: Spinning up a cluster in a new region is a matter of adding one extra deployment job to the GitHub workflow.
 This allows customers to select a region where their data is close to the user and local data protection laws like GDPR, CCPA, etc. are followed.
 - **Azure Container Apps**: The application is hosted using Azure Container Apps, which is a new service from Azure that provides a fully managed Kubernetes environment for running containerized applications.
 You don't need to be a Kubernetes expert to run your application in a scalable and secure environment.